Author: DigitalEuroNews

 Read More

 Italian asset manager Azimut Holding has extended its agreement with private equity fund FSI to develop its planned fintech bank, pushing the deadline to June 2026, according to Reuters.
-The project, known as TNB, was due to lapse at the end of December.
-Under the revised terms, the agreement runs until June 20, 2026, with a possible further extension to December if required.
-Azimut has said it expects regulatory approval in the second quarter of 2026, after Italy’s banking supervisor Bank of Italy identified governance and organisational weaknesses at one of the group’s units.
-The extension signals additional time to…
+The project, known as TNB, was previously set to lapse at the end of December 2025.
+Under the revised terms, the binding agreement now runs until June 20, 2026, with the option to extend further to December 20, should additional time be required.
+Azimut has said it expects to receive regulatory approval in the second quarter of 2026.
+The timeline follows a review by Italy’s banking supervisor, the Bank of Italy,…

 Read More